Tarun-Chowdary/CampusWhisper/README.md

 ## 🧠 How It Works

 1. Users sign up and complete a short profile.
-2. Users choose a matchmaking option:
+2. Users choose the matchmaking option.
-   - **My College** → matches only with students from the same college
-   - **Any College** → matches globally
 3. A real-time socket-based queue pairs two users instantly.
 4. Both users join a private chat room.
 5. Each chat runs on a countdown timer with optional mutual extension.